dperson/openvpn-client/README.md

                 -v /some/path:/vpn -d dperson/openvpn-client \
                 -r 192.168.1.0/24 -v 'vpn.server.name;username;password'

-**NOTE**: if you don't use the `-v` to configure your VPN, then you'll have to make sure that `redirect-gateway def1` is set, otherwise routing may not work.
-Or you could use -o option to pass it : `-o '--redirect-gateway def1'`

-**NOTE 2**: if you have a port you want to make available, you have to add the docker `-p` option to the VPN container.
+**NOTE**: if you have a port you want to make available, you have to add the docker `-p` option to the VPN container.
 The network stack will be reused by the second container (that's what `--net=container:vpn` does).